chefk5/NotesK1/README.md

 What does this app do?

-1.A quotes list written in JSON is parsed into a list.
+<b>1.A quotes list written in JSON is parsed into a list.

+<b>2.The user can rate authors he like.
+His Ratings are saved online.

-2.User choses a quote, he can:
+<b>3.User choses a quote, he can:

   a.edit the quote.